-Content: Students will read and critically examine recent research publications in neuroscience.
-Students will share their analysis through oral presentations.
+Content: Students critically examine recent research in neuroscience.
 Students will also learn about career and educational opportunities within the field of neuroscience, reflect on their career goals, and develop materials (resume, curriculum vitae, personal statements, etc.) relevant to their future plans.